 With all the fun of camping plus the comforts of home, glamping in Devon (it means glam camping: come on, keep up!) is the cool kids’ way to (not) rough it.
 If you fancy staying in something that feels like a tent but is more substantial, usually with proper beds and cooking facilities and sometimes plumbing and electrics, you’ll find a good range of options for glamping in Devon.
 From contemporary yurts to Medieval-style pavilions, renovated shepherd’s huts to purpose-built pods, glampsites are dotted all over, in beautiful country and coastal settings.
 Many also offer great ‘getting down with nature experiences’ too; expect foraging trips, campfire gatherings, woodland cafes, and the option to collect your own eggs in the morning.

 Sound like your sort of thing?
-Read on for ten ways to go glamping in Devon
+Then read on …

 Idyllic glamping: Cuckoo Down Farm Yurts